PU-II COMPUTER SCIENCE 2019 SOLVED QUESTION PAPER

 - Update: update operation is used to change data of data structures.
 An assignment operation is a good example of update operation.

-For example, int x=2; here, 2 is assigned to x.
+x=2; here, 2 is

-Again, x=4; 4 is reassigned to x. the value of x now is 4 because 2 automatically replaced by 4.
+to x. the value of x now is 4 because 2 automatically replaced by 4.

-30) Mention any five advantages of OOP over procedural programming languages.
+any five advantages of OOP over procedural programming languages.

 Ans:

-- Using class and objects, programs are modularized.
+- Using class and objects,

 - Linking code and object allows related objects to share common code.
 This reduces code duplication and code reusability.